tSopermon/search-algorithms-matlab-aivc/README.md

 # search-algorithms-matlab-aivc
-Each file is dedicated to a blind search method, such as uniform search and A*, and used for projecting a searching task inside a graph including several nodes with edge costs and heuristic estimates of each node to the goal nodes.
+Each file is dedicated to a blind search method, such as uniform search and A*.
+Used for projecting a searching task inside a graph including several nodes with edge costs and heuristic estimates of each node to the goal nodes.